 The Mission of the WSU Biological Field Station encompasses four central focal areas: Research, Teaching, Conservation and Public Outreach.
 A network of several distinct properties, the center of operations is located at the Ninnescah Reserve, which is located approximately 35 miles southwest of the Wichita State University campus.
 The unique resources offered at the reserves offer excellent opportunities for the study of grassland restoration, river ecology, and general wildlife biology.
 Some of the current investigations include prairie restoration and recovery from overgrazing, plant-insect interactions, the ecology of aquatic invertebrates, fitness maximization of birds in the non-breeding season, monitoring riparian and prairie bird nesting communities, stopover ecology of long distance Neotropical avian migrants, incidence of West Nile virus in birds, and monitoring of fish, herptile, and mammal population dynamics.

-Beginning with the acquisition of the Ninnescah Reserve in 1983 by the WSU Foundation (formerly known as the WSU Endowment Association), the Field Station has continued to grow as a place where research, instruction and outreach are conducted on areas which are managed to be healthy, natural systems that were once common to the areas in which they are situated.
+Beginning with the acquisition of the Ninnescah Reserve in 1984 by the WSU Foundation (formerly known as the WSU Endowment Association), the Field Station has continued to grow as a place where research, instruction and outreach are conducted on areas which are managed to be healthy, natural systems that were once common to the areas in which they are situated.
 In addition to the Ninnescah Reserve, other properties include the Gerber and Sellers Reserves.

-The WSU Biological Station Laboratory and Classroom, located on the Ninnescah Reserve, was completed in June 2010.
+The WSU Biological Field Station Building, located on the Ninnescah Reserve, was completed in June 2010.
 This climate controlled facility provides an excellent setting for biological research, education, and outreach programs.
 In addition to the field station manager's office, there is ample laboratory space and a seminar/classroom as well as a collection of plant and insect vouchers and a library in the building.
 The field station building's unique location at the Ninnescah Reserve offers a direct link to the diverse habitats which serve researchers, students and visitors from WSU.
 In addition to WSU activities, the field station has also attracted the research and teaching efforts of eleven universities and several local high schools.

-Matt Kraushar- Station Manager:
+Matt Kraushar- Station Manager: (620) 584-6627

-If you would like to support the research and conservation mission of the field station, please contact Director of Development, Kristi Oberg- (316) 978-7307.
+If you would like to support the research and conservation mission of the Field Station, please contact Director of Development, Kristi Oberg- (316) 978-7307.